 This was a blessing and a curse.
 Suddenly we had more people that wanted to mirror us, people that wanted to send software and contribute fixes, and people that just wanted us to be bigger.
 Of these things, the third is perhaps the most frustrating to the Void team, as its not a goal of the project.

 This popularity continued for a while and processes started to become strained.
-Two Void maintainers burned out and left the project, at the same time, a German Linux magazine wanted to do a rather length article on Void.
+Two Void maintainers burned out and left the project.
+At the same time, a German Linux magazine wanted to do a rather lengthy article on Void.
 To ensure the best article possible for them, we really wanted to spin new ISO images that they could test with all the latest and greatest software.
-At this point the previous image set was well over a year old.
+At this point the previous image set was well over a year old and without Xtraeme’s signing keys, new ISOs would need to break trust from the old ones.

 What Happens Now?